 Belfast office: 3rd Floor, Andras House, 60 Great Victoria St, Belfast, BT2 7BB | Tel: 02890 246440 | North West office: Unit 15, Rath Mór Centre, Bligh’s Lane, Derry, BT48 0LZ | Tel: 02871 366363.
 We are grateful to those who support our work, including the NI Housing Executive.
 This site is kindly hosted by domain devils

 Our membership is broad, varied, and representative of the wider sector.
 It includes accommodation, support, and advice providers from across the voluntary, community, statutory and private sectors.

-Founded in 1983, we are the umbrella organisation representing those working with homeless people across Northern Ireland.
+Founded in 1983, we are the sole representative organisation for those working with and supporting homeless people across Northern Ireland.
 We are the independent voice of the sector.

 our vision is that everyone has a place to call home.

-We are the umbrella organisation for the homelessness sector in Northern Ireland
+We are the representative organisation for the homelessness sector in Northern Ireland

 We are an independent voice, representing our members, influencing policy, and informing decision makers